sibgit/sibgit.github.io/exercises_first_steps.md

     ```yaml
    ./peak_sorter.sh
    ```
+   :pushpin:
+   **Note:** when switching to a branch that already exists on a remote, there is no need to add the `-c/--create` option to `git switch`.
+Here, this means that you can simply run `git switch feature-dahu` and Git will automatically create a local branch `feature-dahu` based on `origin/feature-dahu`.

    Verify that the script prints Dahu counts as part of its output.
 A column named `DAHU_POPULATION` should now also be present in the output file `sorted_peaks.txt`.
 You can have a look at this file with the command: